seapagan/dev-portfolio-app/README.md

 - About Me
   - A brief couple of paragraphs to describe/sell yourself.
 - My Skills
-  - Displays brief info about the main relevant Skills you have, and a list of other perhaps lesser but still relevant skills.
+  - Displays brief info about the main Skills you have, and a list of other perhaps lesser but still relevant skills.
 - My Experience
   - List your Job/Project experience with dates, notable responsibilities etc.
 - OpenSource Projects.